gurmeet289/spotlight-privacy-filter/README.md

     Whether you’re teaching, presenting, protecting sensitive data, or just staying focused, **Spotlight Privacy Filter** is a lightweight tool that gives you control over what stays visible on your screen.

+  ##Laptop/Desktop Utilty;

+  You can download the utility(.exe) file into you local space and execute it by double click on it.